National Tyre Distributors Association

 The NTDA directorate is based in Aylesbury, Buckinghamshire.

-Since its formation, the NTDA has had 55 elected Presidents and, after the change of title in 1999, 9 National Chairman.
-The current National Chairman of the Association is Martin O'Brien Commercial Director of Lodge Tyre Co.
-Ltd who replaced Prashant Chopra, Managing Director of Autogem Invicta Ltd in 2019, who in turn, replaced Roger Griggs, Communications Director at European Tyre Enterprises Ltd in 2017 The current Chief Executive of the NTDA is Stefan Hay who has held the position since January 2014.
+Since its formation, the NTDA has had 55 elected Presidents and, after the change of title in 1999, 10 National Chairman.
+The current National Chairman of the Association is Simon Wright Commercial Director at Halfords Fleet Services who replaced Martin O'Brien Commercial Director of Lodge Tyre Co Ltd in 2022.
+Martin O'Brien served from 2019 having replaced Prashant Chopra, Managing Director of Autogem Invicta Ltd, who in turn, replaced Roger Griggs, Communications Director at European Tyre Enterprises Ltd in 2017 The current Chief Executive of the NTDA is Stefan Hay who has held the position since January 2014.

 The NTDA runs an Annual Dinner and the Tyre Industry Awards.
 It also runs the National Tyre Industry Conference and many regional social and business events for the UK tyre industry.